WeblateOrg/weblate/docs/admin/install.rst

    gpg:                using RSA key 87E673AF83F6C3A0C344C8C3F4AA229D4D58C245
    gpg: Can't check signature: public key not found

-As you can see gpg complains that it does not know the public key.
+As you can see GPG complains that it does not know the public key.
 At this point you should do one of the following steps:

-* Use wkd to download the key:
+* Use `wkd` to download the key:

 .. code-block:: console